mk-fg/python-onedrive/doc/api.md

         a file with the same "name" attribute, if it exists.

-        First argument can be either path to a local file or tuple of "(name, file)", where "file" can be either a file-like object or just a string of bytes.
+        First argument can be either path to a local file or tuple of "(name, file)", where "file" can be either a file-like object
+        #!as1 or just a string of bytes. #!as1

-        overwrite option can be set to False to allow two identically- named files or "ChooseNewName" to let SkyDrive derive some similar unique name.
+        overwrite option can be set to False to allow two identically- named files or "ChooseNewName" to let OneDrive derive some similar #!as1 unique name.
 Behavior of this option mimics underlying API.

     * mkdir(name=None, folder\_id='me/skydrive', metadata={})